Latin: Capsicum annuum

 Properties: Expectorant, diaphoretic, analgesic, stimulant

-Actions: Traditionally used by Native Americans for 10,000 years, cayenne is one of the most commonly recognized herbs due to its extremely hot flavor.
+Actions: Traditionally used by certain Native American tribes for 10,000 years, cayenne is one of the most commonly recognized herbs due to its extremely hot flavor.
+Cayenne and other chili peppers were brought to the Old World and Asia after colonization in the 1500’s.
 Used as an ingredient in many Hispanic and Asian dishes, it strongly flavors dishes and generally causes the person to sweat.
 Though the immediate effect is heating, this actually helps cool down the individual which could be quite helpful in hot climates where cayenne grows.
 The main constituent capsaicin gives the peppers the hot flavor.
-Cayenne is commonly used internally and externally in liniments for sprains, neuralgic pain and arthritis.
+Cayenne is commonly used internally as a spice and has been used to treat ailments such as arthritis, low blood pressure, neuropathy, microbial infections, sore throats and poor sex drive.
 Internally, cayenne is stimulating, helping improve circulation and digestive function.

 In terms of mental health, cayenne is quite helpful for those who run cold, are sluggish and tight, internally frustrated and depressed.
 It is also helpful as a liniment for folks who feel sad and frustrated due to neuralgic cramping pain.